RLG415 - Japan

 RLG415 – Religion and Culture in Japan

 A critical exploration of various links in Japan between broad understandings of “religion” and “culture.”
-This could include rituals in everyday life; the use of anime in temples (and vice versa); ordinary objects left at shrines; and sumo wrestling.
+This could include thinking about ways in which Buddhism and/or Shintoism connect with anime and Studio Ghibli film; rituals in everyday life; fashion, music, or sports; and public spaces like cafés and train stations.
 Students have the option to travel to Tokyo and Kyoto with the instructor during Reading Week.
 This aspect of the course includes an additional cost and application process.

 Trip - Japan Fall Reading Week